 A lot of skin damage can happen when someone smokes, and depending on how long they have smoked for, that damage can get worse and worse as the years go on.

-Below are some ways that skin is affected by smoking, so if you really need a push to quit smoking and you are in two minds, then these points below may just make you sit up and start taking care of your overall health, not just your skin health.
+To give you a better idea, below are some ways that skin is affected by smoking.
+So if you really need a push to quit smoking and you are in two minds, then these points below may just make you sit up and start taking care of your overall health, not just your skin health.

 Crow’s Feet